-- Data transfer costs may increase because Veeam Backup & Replication will not be able to use native GCP capabilities and will have to process more data.
+Also, the restore process will start taking more time to complete causing data transfer costs to increase as Veeam Backup & Replication will not be able to use native Google Cloud capabilities and will have to process more data.

-- In the Veeam Backup & Replication window, do the following:
+- In the Veeam Backup & Replication window, do either of the following: